 If you can use this FREEBIE, just click on the picture below.
 It’s a simple Google document so you won’t need to sign up for anything to get it.

-If you end up using this or any of my items and you think about it, I’d love to be tagged in a post showing it being used in your classroom.
+If you end up using this or any of my items, I’d love to be tagged in a post showing them being used in your classroom.

 Thanks.